DreamingDevs/data_engineering_learning/README.md

 - Spark job activity and Notebook activity supports Workspace Identity and Service Principal to execute in pipeline.
 - DATE_BUCKET() in Fabric Warehouse helps in aggregating data using custom time ranges like 3 WEEK, 2 MONTH, 5 MINUTE etc.
     - DATE_BUCKET(3, WEEK, orderDate)
+###  Connect to ADO using SPN
+- Two auth flows are supported - Automated GIT integration, Configured Credential
+- In Automated GIT, Admin user needs to login from settings and then connect workspace to a GIT repo.
+Any other user (contributor) need not repeat the process, however should have access to the repo, otherwise red indicator.
+- With configured credential, Admin can configure SPN details in Azure DevOps Cloud connections.
+Any other user (contributor) no need to repeat the process, however the SPN will be used if in case automated GIT fails.

 ---